TysonJGrant/agario/readme.md

 git commit - opens vim editor. type change description. click esc to exit insert mode and type :wq to process commit

-git commit -m 'comment' - skips the editor stage and just commits with the comment
+git commit -m "comment" - skips the editor stage and just commits with the comment